About Gabi.

 TEACHING

-I aim to reach a diverse body of students and the public through creative feminist methods of teaching the humanities.
+I aim to reach a diverse body of students and the public through creative feminist methods of teaching the humanistic social sciences.

 SCHOLAR-ACTIVISM AND PUBLIC SCHOLARSHIP